New Zealand's alcohol toll: 8000 premature deaths, $70 billion social cost

 Along with the thousands of premature deaths, the group says alcohol has contributed to 700,000 physical and sexual assaults, up to 30,000 children born with alcohol-related brain damage and more than $70 billion of social costs.

+"That $70 billion figure was based on a study that has been widely declined by leading economists as being inaccurate because it double counts the cost of excise payments for a start.

+"It also doesn't count the social benefit of alcohol - if you drink moderately and are a relatively healthy person statistically you live longer than someone who does not drink at all," Brewer said.

-"There has been very little change over this past decade apart from a small downward trend in per capita consumption of alcohol, probably as a result of the 2008 Global Financial Crisis," AANZ medical spokesperson Doug Sellman said.
+AANZ medical spokesperson Doug Sellman said there had been very little change over this past decade apart from a small downward trend in per capita consumption of alcohol, probably as a result of the 2008 Global Financial Crisis.

 He said the current Government's focus on wellbeing must bring it to the realisation that alcohol has devastating effects on New Zealand families and communities, and we all pay the price.

-AANZ chair Geoff Robinson said the big winners from the continuation of the damaging drinking culture of New Zealand were alcohol businesses.
+AANZ chairman Geoff Robinson said the big winners from the continuation of the damaging drinking culture of New Zealand were alcohol businesses.

+Ministry of Health deputy director-general mental health and addiction Robyn Shearer said they recognised the impact alcohol could have on individuals and communities.

+"We're committed to supporting the findings from He Ara Oranga, the government inquiry into mental health and addiction.

 Earlier this year a study published in the prestigious Lancet journal showed New Zealanders were drinking much less than 20 years ago, bucking a global trend of rising alcohol consumption.